 Integrate aesthetic, interactive, and projection elements based on the analysis of various conceptual and methodological tools.

 Apply principles of interactive product design to solve complex problems in the cultural industries (design, animation, performing arts, and audiovisual production).
-Recognize the ethical, professional, and artistic implications of the Light Art discipline.

-How to create a video mapping template
+-How to create a video mapping template

-Analysis of references
+-Analysis of references

-Production processes for a video mapping piece
+-Production processes of a video mapping piece

-Creating content in After Effects
+-Content creation in After Effects

-Application to a real building
+-Application on a real building

 Light as a creative material: basic properties, tools, and construction elements.